kotashida/Multilingual-Wikipedia-Sentiment-Analysis/README.md

 # Multilingual Wikipedia Sentiment Analysis

-This project explores sentiment analysis across Wikipedia articles about various presidents in multiple languages, correlating sentiment scores with global favorability perceptions.
+This project analyzes sentiment across Wikipedia articles about various presidents in multiple languages, examining correlations between sentiment scores and global favorability perceptions.

-Below is a detailed explanation of the files and folders included in this repository.
+The repository contains the following files and folders:

 ## 1. code